javi-aranda/qwertyhero/README.md

 # qwertyhero
-a look-alike guitar hero made for linux cli
+a look-alike buggy guitar hero made for linux cli in few hours